omdevteam/om/docs/html/_sources/documentation_source_string.rst.txt

 -----------------

-Information about the source of data events is provided to OnDA at start-up, in the form of a command line argument to the 'onda_monitor.py' script.
+Information about the source of data events is provided to OnDA at start-up, in the form of the *Source String*, a command line argument to the *onda_monitor.py* script:

 .. code-block:: bash

     onda_monitor.py SOURCE_STRING

-It usually consists of a string, the 'Source String', which encodes the information in a way that depends on the specific Data Retrieval Layer implementation used by the monitor.
-This information is usually provided by the developer that configured the Data Retrieval Layer, and is often specific to the facility where the experiment is taking place.
-The following is a list of the facilities currently officially supported by OnDA, with a description of the typical format of the source string at each of them.
+The exact format of the string depends on the Data Retrieval Layer implementation used by the monitor, and is usually part of the information provided to the user by the developer that configured the OnDA monitor.
+The format is often tied to the facility where the experiment is taking place: the following is a list of facilities that are currently officially supported by OnDA, with a description of the typical format of the source string at each of them.

 Filesystem